citp/privacy-policy-historical/o/oz/ozs/ozsale.com.au.md

 ozsale.com.au, referred to below as Ozsale, is an online retailer of consumer goods.

 Ozsale values our relationship with you and the other users of this website.
 We recognize that you may be concerned about our collection, use, and disclosure of your personally identifiable information that we may collect when you use the Web Site.
 Accordingly, we have implemented this Privacy Policy to inform you of the information that we collect from you, how we collect this information, and what we do with it after we collect it.
-If you have any questions or comments regarding this Privacy Policy, please contact us at: [policy@ozsale.com.au](mailto:policy@ozsale.com.au)
+If you have any questions or comments regarding this Privacy Policy, please contact us via our contact us page

 OZSALE's Commitment to Online Security